-You might be reading this and think I have no idea what it’s like to rear a rebellious teenager.
+You might be reading this and think that I have no idea what it’s like to rear a rebellious teenager.
 You’re right, I don’t.
 My teens have their moments but they are not rebellious.

 However, I was a rebellious teen once.
-My parents considered a Girl’s Home for me my Senior year of high school.
+My parents considered a Girl’s Home for me in my Senior year of high school.
 But they had no idea that my rebelliousness was hiding something much deeper: years of abuse.

 But if you think there’s a disconnect, it starts with us, mom and dad.
 We need to make the first real effort here and we need to keep making that effort until we have earned their trust.